Particular/Workshop.NServiceBus/exercises/09/README.md

-### Step 4
+### Step 5

 Make sure the class inherits from the correct base class as can be found in the custom check documentation.

-### Step 5
+### Step 6

-Run the endpoints and open ServicePulse, see how the custom check is reporting its status on the custom check view.
+Run the endpoints and open *ServicePulse*, see how the custom check is reporting its status on the custom check view.